TripAdvisor

 • Logistics: The Manaslu Tsum Valley Trek requires a special trekking permit and a government-appointed guide.
 Make sure to plan your trek well in advance, as permits for the trek are limited and can be difficult to obtain.
 Also, you should book a guide and a porter, if you want one, in advance as well.

-Green Valley Nepal Treks offers the Manaslu Tsum Trek Cost based on group size, its start from USD 1250 per person.
+Green Valley Nepal Treks offers the Manaslu Tsum Valley Trek Cost based on group size, which starts from USD 1100 per person and might reach up to USD 1450 per person.
 Please follow the below table for the group price details:

 No. of PaxStarting PriceAction

-Note: If you want to discuss Manaslu Tsum Valley Trek Itinerary and Cost, feel free to Contact or Whatsapp us.
+Note: If you want to discuss the Manaslu Tsum Valley Trek Itinerary and Cost, feel free to Contact or WhatsApp us.
 We are available 24x7 for you.

 Day to Day Itinerary